jamonkko/sbt-jrebel-plugin/README.markdown

 + Notice that the change is visible in MyWebApp (if the change is reloadable using JRebel).
 Voilá!

 *Do not share rebel.xml files because by default they contain absolute paths which are computer-specific!*

-## TODO

-Nothing at the moment! _Please report any bugs you might find_